alexfernandez/alexfernandez.github.io/2017/origins-language.md

 A very basic criteria that describes a language era is how many different words can be uttered.
-The number of possible words in a given language correlates strongly with how much information can be conveyed:
+The number of possible words in a given language correlates strongly with how much information can be conveyed.

-For the moment we will focus on computing the information carried by a single word.
+First we will compute the information carried by a single word.
 Using the classic Shannon formula for entropy:

 > I = - Σ p<sub>i</sub> log<sub>2</sub>(p<sub>i</sub>)